-This comprehensive four-page guide to building high performance teams has been constructed to help those who are responsible for managing and developing the performance of a team, within any size of company.
+This comprehensive five-page guide to building high performance teams has been constructed to help those who are responsible for managing and developing the performance of a team, within any size of company.

 The information should be used as a general guide only.
 You will also need to consider your own organisation’s policies, procedures and culture which we cannot take account of here.